rodw/rodw.github.com/content/index.md

 # About Rod

-Rodney Waldhoff has been developing, and leading teams to develop, award-winning digital products for 18 years.
+Rodney Waldhoff has been leading teams to develop award-winning digital products for 20+ years.

-Rod is the VP of Engineering at [Intellinote](https://www.intellinote.net/).
+Rod is currently the Senior Director of Engineering for [BroadSoft](https://www.broadsoft.com/), where he leads the development and operations of [Team-One](https://www.team-one.com/), a multi-platform, cloud-based messaging and collaboration tool.
+Prior to that he was VP of Engineering at Intellinote, the young company BroadSoft acquired in 2016.
+Rod has played senior technical, managerial and operational roles at mid-sized non-profits like the [Society for Human Resource Management](https://www.shrm.org/), top-tier publishing brands like [Encyclop&aelig;dia Britannica](https://www.britannica.com/) and early-stage startups such as the e-learning-based [Envictus](https://www.linkedin.com/company/envictus).

 He lives in Alexandria, Virginia, which is just across the Potomac River from Washington DC, with his wife and their three children.

-# Contacting Rod

-If you'd like to get in touch, please use the contact information found in the side bar.

 ==========

 # About this Site